Olive Harvest 2020: Violence in the olive groves

 A visit to Burin Girls School

 This school is relatively well off but we hope to fund a new keyboard for them as their musical abilities are strong and need encouragement.
-(February 2019 update: the keyboard was delivered).
+(February 2019 update: the keyboard was safely delivered).

-A visit to Madama Girls School
+Madama Girls School – new headmistress

 During the 2017 harvest, we were delighted to meet the new headmistress of Madama Girls’ School, the dynamic Nawal Mahmoud Rabaya in charge of 375 students (including 24 in the kindergarten) and 22 teachers.
 Although grades and averages are high, their drawback is the lack of a science stream and of course the pitiful budget from the Palestinian Authority.

-While we visited classrooms, some younger children happily stood up and sang for us.
+While we visited classrooms, younger children happily stood up and sang for us.
 The spirit and smiles of these children, despite the stress and limitations of their lives, are extraordinary.

 A visit to Madama Boys’ School